lbuguellou/map_poc/README.md

 * Use the `--build --force-recreate` options to force the re-creation of the containers

 if needed:
+* Use `docker exec -it web bash` to access the container web (streamlit)
-* Use `docker exec -it web bash` to access the container web (python)
+* Use `docker exec -it web bash` to access the container web (fastapi)
 * Use `docker exec -it redis bash` to access the container redis

 ## Check the environment
-With your browser, go to `http://map.solutions/`
+With your browser, go to `http://map.solutions:80/` With your browser, go to `http://api.solutions:81/`

 Transfer errors to `laetitiabug@gmail.com` or update this doc if needed